jcondor98/statistics/docs/thesis.md

 The improvement of the classic EWMA model is achieved with two modifications:

-1. a slide-window model using just a small number of recent data is used to compute the next predicted value
+1. a slide-window model using just a few recent data is used to compute the next predicted value
 2. the $\alpha$ parameter is recomputed at each prediction; the computation is done by interpolation of two intermediate values $\alpha_{\text{high}}$ and